COLORADO DISABILITY BENEFITS

-Before you go to your local office, come prepared with all of the required documents for you application.
+Before you go to your local office, come prepared with all of the required documents for your application.
 If you have questions about what documents are needed to apply, then you can find all the information you need on the SSA website.
-In fact, much of the information you need can be found on their website.
+In fact, much of the information you need can be found on their website and on this website.

 HOW DO WE WIN YOUR COLORADO DISABILITY BENEFITS?

-Qualifying disabilities can be both physical and mental.
+Qualifying disabilities can be both physical conditions and mental conditions.
 For example, you may be a person who has chronic back pain from arthritis.
 Or, you may have even had multiple back operations or a neck fusion.

 While you may think that your spinal condition is the only reason you cannot work, chronic pain often results in mental symptoms.
 For example, chronic pain can cause depression or anxiety.
 Mental symptoms also impair your ability to work.

 Below you will find a list of mental conditions that can result in winning SSD and SSI benefits:

 - Attention Deficit Disorder -ADD/ADHD